qriouslad/variable-inspector/README.md

 ## Description

-**Variable Inspector** allows you to easily dump your PHP variables and display them in visually clean manner at a central location to help you conveniently do some code debugging work.
+**Variable Inspector** allows you to easily dump your PHP variables and display them in a visually clean manner at a central location to help you conveniently do some code debugging work.

 It aims to be an **easy and useful enough debug tool**.
 Perhaps somewhere between traditional [var_dump()](https://www.php.net/manual/en/function.var-dump.php) and something full-blown like [Xdebug](https://xdebug.org/).
 No debug info will be shown to site visitors, and the variable content is nicely formatted for review on the inspector page in wp-admin.
-Also, because it is a regular WordPress plugin, you simply plug-and-play with no complicated setup required.
+Also, because it is a regular WordPress plugin, you simply plug-and-play with no complicated configuration required.

 Variable Inspector is inspired by [WP Logger](https://wordpress.org/plugins/wp-data-logger/) and [Ray](https://myray.app/).